Are Shiba Inus Good with Kids? Family Guide

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Allergies screening, Luxating Patella screening, Hip Dysplasia screening

 Shiba Inus should receive breed-specific screening for allergies starting at 3-5 years of age or earlier if symptoms appear.
-Early detection significantly improves treatment outcomes and quality of life.
+The earlier you know, the more you can do about it.

 Cost of Shiba Inu Ownership

 Ownership costs vary by region, health status, and lifestyle.
-These ranges reflect national averages for Shiba Inu ownership:
+These ranges reflect national averages for Shiba Inu ownership.

 More Shiba Inu Guides

-Find more specific guidance for Shiba Inu health and care:
+Find more specific guidance for Shiba Inu health and care.

 Hip and Joint Health Management